 Therefore to avoid extreme weather, I preferred visiting the White desert post-October when the desert starts to dry up.
 During monsoons, the desert gets submerged into the water and there are high chances that you might not enjoy your stay here in the marshland.

 As Tropic of cancer also passes through the Rann of Kutch and this makes it particular hot and humid.
-As the desert lacks some of the basic facilities such as food, water, and toilets, the best time to head out to the White dessert is an early morning after having the breakfast or during the night when the sun is not at its peak.
+As the desert lacks some of the basic facilities such as food, water, and toilets, the best time to head out is an early morning after having the breakfast or during the night when the sun is not at its peak.